Azure/azure-sdk/_posts/2020-05-05-jupyter-notebooks.md

 !"{sys.executable}" -m pip jupyter notebook
 ```

 This uses an odd quoting to ensure that the application supports paths with spaces in them.
-If you bump into permissions issues, you may be using a system provided version of Python and do not have permissions to install system packages.
+If you bump into permissions issues, you may be using a system installed version of Python and do not have permissions to install packages for global use.
 You can install Python in a user location instead.

 ## Loading the data